MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-get-started.md

 ## Canceling your trial

-If you would like to cancel your trial of app governance, you can communicate with your CXE contact, or use these steps:
+If you would like to cancel your trial of app governance, use these steps:

 1. In the Microsoft 365 admin center, go to **Billing** > [Your products](https://go.microsoft.com/fwlink/p/?linkid=842054).
 1. Navigate to the app governance trial, select the three dots, and select **Cancel subscription**.